kindaconfusion/CanvasBot/README.md

 #### !assignments
 List all assignments due within a given timeframe (currently hardcoded to 48 hours)
 #### !courses
-List "all" courses you are enrolled in
+List all courses you are enrolled in
-(not actually all, see issue #1)